 Recently, Penser was approached by a large conglomerate in the EMEA region to assist with a growth equity investment.
 The client was looking to strengthen their foothold in the financial services market by investing in a payments and loyalty platform.

-Over six weeks, Penser conducted technical & commercial due diligence on the target company.
-Working along with the client and the target company, Penser engaged in thorough in-depth due diligence to understand the value of the investment opportunity, resulting in an investment by the client.
+Over six weeks, Penser conducted technical & commercial vendor due diligence (VDD) on the target company.
+Working along with the client and the target company, Penser engaged in thorough in-depth due diligence (M&ADD) to understand the value of the investment opportunity, resulting in an investment by the client.

 With growing mobile penetration and digital technology, governmental financial inclusion measures, and a rising young population, non-cash transaction volumes in the CEMEA is expected to grow at a CAGR of 20.2% to $131.3 billion in 2021, making it 14.98% of global volume.

 Recognizing a favourable shift in the market towards digital payments early, the client was interested in investing in a payments and loyalty platform to gain a first-mover advantage.
 In order to make sure that their investment would be beneficial in the long-run, they needed a partner well-versed within this sphere to support them through their digital transformation journey across their active markets.

 The client was considering a growth equity investment in a leading e-wallet and digital payments app focused on the EMEA region.
 In order to replicate their physical-world success into the digital space, they needed a due diligence (DD) partner with a focus on gaining insight and knowledge.
 That’s where Penser came in.

 Over the last decade, Penser has established itself as an industry-leading consulting firm in the FinTech space.
 With a dedicated focus on the payments and loyalty platform sub-sector within the digital transformation sphere, Penser has developed an immense depth of knowledge in the industry and built a wide global network of experts that can be leveraged for local market insight when needed.